Border Reopening: Joint Border Patrol Teams still in operation at Seme

 The Joint Border Patrol Teams (JBPT) put in place to enforce movement restrictions during the 16-month border closure are still in operation in Seme, seven days after the reopening of the border.

-A News correspondent who monitored activities in the area reports that the JBPT were still in full operation at Owode and Seme land borders on Wednesday.
+A NAN correspondent who monitored activities in the area reports that the JBPT were still in full operation at Owode and Seme land borders on Wednesday.

 A member of the JBPT, who pleaded anonymity, told NAN that there was no directive from Abuja to disband the joint task force, seven days after the reopening of the land borders.